-Using nast20200 Command
+Using nast20213 Command

-MSC Nastran is executed from the command line using the command nast20200.
-This command sets environment variables in order for MSC Nastran to correctly execute on your system and it also has capabilities to predict memory and solvers (as of MSC Nastran 2020 with solve=auto).
-The basic format of the nast20200 command is:
+MSC Nastran is executed from the command line using the command nast20213.
+This command sets environment variables in order for MSC Nastran to correctly execute on your system and it also has capabilities to predict memory and solvers (as of MSC Nastran 2021.3 with solve=auto).
+The basic format of the nast20213 command is:

 '''

-nast20200 input_data_file keywords
+nast20213 input_data_file keywords

 '''

-nast20200 input_data_file [keyword1=value1 keyword2=value2 ...]
+nast20213 input\data\file [keyword1=value1 keyword2=value2 ...]

-where input_data_file is the name of the file containing the input data and keyword=valuei is one or more optional keyword assignment arguments.
+where input\data\file is the name of the file containing the input data and keyword=valuei is one or more optional keyword assignment arguments.
 For example, to run an MSC Nastran job using the data file example1.dat, enter the following command:

 '''

-nast20200 example1.dat
+nast20213 example1.dat

 '''

-Various options to the nast20200 command are available using keywords.
+Various options to the nast20213 command are available using keywords.
 Keyword assignments consist of a keyword, following by an equal sign, followed by a keyword value.
-For example,
+For example, nast20213 example1.dat memorymax=16gb '''

 '''

-nast20200 example1.dat memorymax=16gb
+nast20213 example1.dat memorymax=16gb

 '''

-Note: In Windows you can use a hash mark # instead of the equal sign.
-This is useful if nast20200 example1.dat memorymax=16gb command is placed in .bat file. nast20200 example1.dat memorymax=16gb
+''' Note: In Windows you can use a hash mark # instead of the equal sign.
+This is useful if nast20213 example1.dat memorymax=16gb command is placed in .bat file.